n0sys/HackTheBox-WriteUp/HackTheBox-Photobomb/README.md

 #### Exploring the website
 After editing /etc/hosts and visiting the website, we get the following
 ![photobomb](imgs/website.png)
 Clicking the hyperlink directs us to a login form which we will surely try to manipulate!
 The page source returned nothing interesting.
-We continued by checking what the server returns in case of bad request
+We can continue by checking what the server returns in case of bad request
 ```
 <center><h1>400 Bad Request</h1></center>
 <hr><center>nginx/1.18.0 (Ubuntu)</center>
 ```
-And the 404 response
+And in the case of a 404 response
 ![photobomb](imgs/404.png)
-Looking at the source page, we find a local URL with a port number
+Searching further, we find in the source page a local URL with a port number
 ```html
  <img src='http://127.0.0.1:4567/__sinatra__/404.png'>
 ```
-We attempted several scans on the port to see if it is active but got no positive results back
+We can attempt to run some scans on the port to see if it is active.
+After several tries with nmap and netcat we got no results back.
 #### Nikto scan
 We run the nikto scan to get a primary view of possible problems with our website
 ```bash